rabie-snoussi/pixel-game/README.md

 <sup>_Hero moving to the right_</sup>

-With vectors, we calculate the future position of hero's hurtbox, if the future position of the hurtbox goes inside a block, we detect a collision and the hero won't move further, this way, the hero will never go inside a block, otherwise if there's no blocks, the hero will move freely into that position.
+With vectors, we calculate the future position of hero's hurtbox, if the future position goes inside a block, we detect a collision and the hero won't move further, this way, the hero will never go inside a block, otherwise if there's no blocks, the hero will move freely into that position.

 <br>